aplteam/MarkAPL/MarkAPL_CheatSheet.md

 <p id="logo" class="center red">The logo</p>
 ~~~

-Noe that links are special: any special attributes must be part of the links definition.
+Note that with links any special attributes must be part of the link definition.
 That means they must be specified to the left of the closing glyph, be it a `>` or a `)`.

 ## Helpers